Maple Leaf, Toronto: Transportation

-Several major roadways pass through the Maple Leaf, including Black Creek Drive, Keele Street, Lawrence Avenue, and controlled access highways Highway 400, and Highway 401.
+Several major roadways pass through the Maple Leaf, including Black Creek Drive, Keele Street, Lawrence Avenue, controlled access highways Highway 400, and Highway 401.
 Lawrence Avenue is a major roadway that serves as the neighbourhood's southern boundary.
 Culford Road serves as the neighbourhood's western boundary.
-Highway 401 is a major east–west highway that passes through Greater Toronto, and serves as the neighbourhoods northern boundary.
+Highway 401 is a major east–west highway that passes through Greater Toronto and serves as the neighbourhoods northern boundary.

 Public transportation in the neighbourhood is provided by the Toronto Transit Commission's bus system.